ibm-cloud-docs/vmware-service/common/vmware-aas-overview.md

    * Add and remove VMware vCenter clusters
    * Add and remove hosts per VMware vCenter cluster
    * Add and remove storage per VMware vCenter cluster
+* Option to connect VDCs to the public and IBM private networks through network edges.
 * Monthly billing for the dedicated infrastructure and components.

 ### {{site.data.keyword.vcf-aas}} multitenant features